LayneNewhouse/Data-Visualization-D3-JavaScript/README.md

 - use BMI instead of weight and height
 - proper labels on the axes
-- use the x and y axis for stats as opposed to using the x axis for categories
+- use the x and y axis for stats as opposed to using the x axis for categories Post Udacity Review:
+- increased font sizes for the legend and axes
+- added a more decriptive title
+- improved tooltip descriptions.
+As an example I changes "sqrtTotalPlayers" to "Relative Size (Total)"
+- increased the size of the overall visualization

 Resources -
 dimplejs.org